-To finish naming images choose: Object->Name Images... or change to another tool.
+To finish naming images choose: Object->Image->Tag->Ordering... or change to another tool.

+Choosing:

-Choosing the Object->Name Images... menu option at any time in the future will show any existing image labels.
+Object->Image->Tag->Ordering... at any time in the future will show any existing image labels.

 Dynamic line-art & graphics

 By grouping objects together with a text field, the entire group can be made to appear or disappear depending upon the value of the text field.